ckb-js/topics/README.md

 ## Problems to solve

-There are three obvious obstables hindering the development of DApps on CKB.
+There are three obvious obstacles hindering the development of DApps on CKB.

 ### First: separate runtimes

 CKB adopts Cell model which is a generalization of UTXO model so only a **function of state verification** is running on-chain, that's the core of a DApp and theoretically that's all of a DApp.

-But a real-word DApp is for users who are not good at mathematics or programming so the logic of the DApp will be exposed by a graphical interface and a set of prescribed actions.
+But a real-world DApp is for users who are not good at mathematics or programming so the logic of the DApp will be exposed by a graphical interface and a set of prescribed actions.
 The team of a DApp has to

-  1. re-implement **function of state verification on-chain** off-chain for testing;
+  1. re-implement **function of state verification on-chain** off the chain for testing;
   2. define a **state transition equation** following the **function of state verification** for prescribed actions;
   3. define algorithms to get ideal parameters for the **state transition equation**, namely `input cells` from CKB, and implement a server to map kv data into relational data for graphical interface.